croach/dtree/README.md

-This is the code from my original [Building Decision Trees in Python][1] article on O'Reilly.
+This is the original code from my article [Building Decision Trees in Python][1] on the O'Reilly Network.

 [1]: http://www.onlamp.com/pub/a/python/2006/02/09/ai_decision_trees.html